nhattanhh/Top-10-Owasp/2_CryptographicFailures.md

 - Privilege escalation: The attacker uses the exposed data to perform other attacks (such as Credential Stuffing).

     ## Preventive Measures:
-- Classify data processed, stored, or transmitted by an application.

 - Don’t store sensitive data unnecessarily.

-- Make sure to encrypt all sensitive data at rest.

-- Ensure up-to-date and strong standard algorithms, protocols, and keys are in place; use proper key management.
+- Ensure up-to-date and strong standard algorithms such as Argon2, scrypt, bcrypt,... protocols, and keys are in place; use proper key management.

 - Use tools such as `Qualys SSL Labs` to check TLS configuration.

+- Add salt when hash:
+    + Make sure each password has its own salt value to avoid attacking Rainbow Table:
+    ```python
+    import bcrypt
+    password = "userpassword"
+    salt = bcrypt.gensalt()
+    hashed = bcrypt.hashpw(password.encode(), salt)

+- Store encryption keys in an HSM (Hardware Security Module) or a service like AWS KMS.